 Subsection 4.
-An application for a maritime inquiry in another place than the court in the Faroe Islands or in a country other than Denmark, Finland, Norway or Sweden issued by the Minister for Industry, Business and Financial Affairs, the Faroese authorities, the shipowner^{)} or the master shall be submitted to a Danish foreign representation, cf. section 476(2).
-An application issued by any other party shall be submitted to the court in the Faroe Islands.
+An application for a maritime inquiry in a country other than Denmark, Finland, Norway or Sweden issued by the Minister for Industry, Business and Financial Affairs, the shipowner or the master shall be submitted to a Danish foreign representation, cf. section 476(2).

+An application issued by any other party shall be submitted to one of the courts mentioned in section 476(1).